laboratory architecture

 "The project visually correlates beautifully with the inside and outside and with the existing buildings in area '1.
 Kvadrant' at DTU.
 The building invites you inside and creates a vivid and dynamic experience of the facade."

-The state-of-the-art research facility of B130 at the Department of Civil Engineering of DTU – Technical University of Denmark will act as a framework for the department’s research of materials as well as supporting a number of it’s core services.
-Over two floors, the architecture supports an innovative, interdisciplinary collaboration in both laboratory facilities, workshops and common areas.
-The research facility is created to be both professionally inviting and to habituate it’s natural surroundings.
-The outside of the building is anchored in the historical context where the silvery aluminium facade of the research facility discretely challenges the heritage of Koppel.
+The state-of-the-art research facility of B130 at the Department of Civil Engineering of DTU – Technical University of Denmark is a framework for the department’s research of materials as well as supports several of its core services.
+Over two floors, the architecture supports an innovative, interdisciplinary collaboration in laboratory facilities, workshops, and common areas.
+The research facility is created to be both professionally inviting and to habituate its natural surroundings.
+The outside of the building is anchored in the historical context where the silvery aluminum facade of the research facility discretely challenges the heritage of Koppel.
 Therefore, there is always a short way from theoretical research to practical experimenting in the test facilities of the building.
-The state-of-the-art laboratory architecture is a big concrete and material arena with double height ceiling.
-Here, you can do experiments, cut materials, test their durability and move big elements around with a construction crane installed in the ceiling.
-Along the walls of the arena are smaller, specialized laboratories, workshops and storage rooms.
+The state-of-the-art laboratory architecture, spanning across two floors, is a big concrete and material arena with a double-height ceiling.
+Here, you can do experiments, cut materials, test their durability, and move big elements around with a construction crane installed in the ceiling.
+Along the walls of the arena are smaller, specialized laboratories, workshops, and storage rooms, creating a sculptural and workshop-inspired spatial whole.
+This institute serves as the backdrop for materials research and supports several core services, promoting innovative interdisciplinary collaboration in laboratory facilities, workshops, and common areas.
+B128 and B129 were completed in 2018, while B130 further enhances the architectural ensemble.

-The ambition of the building is to support interdisciplinary collaboration and to offer an attractive and stimulating universe for research and learning.
-Hence, the disposal of the project is based on securing a high degree of openness and transparency – both in relation to the surroundings, where the students and employees can include the outdoor areas for experiments, and within the building where one will be able to view the activities in the workshops and laboratories from the outside.
-Furthermore, the workshops and laboratories of B130 will consist of facilities that support research, teaching and innovation of building materials.
-The building itself is part of the research project on green concrete, where, for the first time ever, a newly developed concrete is used, which saves up to 30 percent in CO₂ emissions.
+The building supports interdisciplinary collaboration and offers an attractive and stimulating universe for research and learning.
+Hence, the disposal of the project is based on securing a high degree of openness and transparency – both in relation to the surroundings, where the students and employees can include the outdoor areas for experiments, and within the building where one can view the activities in the workshops and laboratories from the outside.
+Furthermore, the workshops and laboratories of B130 will consist of facilities that support research, teaching, and innovation of building materials.
+The building itself is part of the research project on green concrete, where, for the first time, a newly developed concrete is used, which saves up to 30 percent in CO₂ emissions.

 Client